Scheduled time for Public Observing: 9pm – 11pm

 Solar System Objects:

 The Moon: will be 25° high in the South at 9pm, and 82% illuminated, Waxing Gibbous phase.
+It’s position tonight is halfway between Jupiter to the West and Saturn to the East, both planets are easily visible and are the brightest objects in the area.
 An interesting feature to observe tonight is Sinus Iridium (The Bay of Rainbows).
 It’s a very large crater, 154 miles across, that was flooded with lava from Mare Imbrium.

 Image copyright (c) Virtual Moon Atlas / http://ap-i.net/avl/en/start